-All councillors meet as the Council, here councillors decide the Council's overall policies and set the budget and Council Tax each year.
+All councillors meet as the Council, here councillors decide the Council's overall policies and set the budget and council tax each year.
 The Council holds to account the Cabinet and Committees.
 The Cabinet is made up of the Leader, Deputy Leader and Portfolio Holders, each Portfolio Holder has specific responsibilities over an area of the Council's activities.

 Cabinet Members are held to account by a system of scrutiny, which is also set out in the Constitution.
+Scrutiny of Cabinet decisions for 2023/24, including the setting of a balanced budget for 2024/25, has been undertaken by the Audit and Governance Committee.